Tirth2530/su26-ai301-contribution/README.md

 ### Next Steps

 I am waiting for additional maintainer feedback.
 If another review comment is posted, I will respond and make any requested changes.
+## Week 7 Check-In

+### Current Status

+I am continuing Phase IV / Iterating for GEPA PR #383.

+The PR is still open and under review.
+The initial maintainer feedback has already been addressed by removing the standalone `reproduce_gepa_97.py` helper script.
+I also responded to the reviewer’s question about whether the issue is specific to ReAct or applies more broadly to DSPy programs with cumulative traces.

+### Next Steps

+I am continuing to monitor the pull request for additional maintainer feedback.
+If another review comment is posted, I will respond professionally and make any requested updates.